zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-get-started-linux.md

 - [Linux](service-fabric-get-started-linux.md)
 - [OSX](service-fabric-get-started-mac.md)

- Linux 개발 컴퓨터에서 [Azure Service Fabric 응용 프로그램](service-fabric-application-model.md)을 배포하고 실행하려면 런타임 및 일반적인 SDK를 설치해야 합니다. 또한 Java 및 .NET Core용 선택적 SDK를 설치할 수 있습니다.
+ To deploy and run [Azure Service Fabric applications](service-fabric-application-model.md) on your Linux development machine, install the runtime and common SDK.
+You can also install optional SDKs for Java and .NET Core.

-## 필수 조건
+## <a name="prerequisites"></a>Prerequisites
-### 지원되는 운영 체제 버전
+### <a name="supported-operating-system-versions"></a>Supported operating system versions
-개발을 위해 다음 운영 체제 버전이 지원됩니다.
+The following operating system versions are supported for development:

-- Ubuntu 16.04(Xenial Xerus)
+- Ubuntu 16.04 (Xenial Xerus)

-## APT 원본 업데이트
+## <a name="update-your-apt-sources"></a>Update your apt sources

-apt-get을 통해 SDK 및 관련된 런타임 패키지를 설치하려면 먼저 APT 원본을 업데이트해야 합니다.
+To install the SDK and the associated runtime package via apt-get, you must first update your apt sources.

-1. 터미널을 엽니다.
+1. Open a terminal.
-2. Service Fabric 리포지토리를 원본 목록에 추가합니다.
+2. Add the Service Fabric repo to your sources list.

     ```bash
     sudo sh -c 'echo "deb [arch=amd64] http://apt-mo.trafficmanager.net/repos/servicefabric/ trusty main" > /etc/apt/sources.list.d/servicefabric.list'
     ```

-3. APT 키링에 새 GPG 키를 추가합니다.
+3. Add the new GPG key to your apt keyring.

     ```bash
     sudo apt-key adv --keyserver apt-mo.trafficmanager.net --recv-keys 417A0893
     ```

-4. 새로 추가된 리포지토리에 따라 패키지 목록을 새로 고칩니다.
+4. Refresh your package lists based on the newly added repositories.

     ```bash
     sudo apt-get update
     ```

-## SDK 설치 및 설정 방법
+## <a name="install-and-set-up-the-sdk"></a>Install and set up the SDK

-원본을 업데이트하면 SDK를 설치할 수 있습니다.
+Once your sources are updated, you can install the SDK.

-1. Service Fabric SDK 패키지를 설치합니다. 설치를 확인하고 라이선스 규약에 동의하라는 메시지가 표시됩니다.
+1. Install the Service Fabric SDK package.
+You will be asked to confirm the installation and to agree to a license agreement.

     ```bash
     sudo apt-get install servicefabricsdkcommon
     ```

-2. SDK 설치 스크립트를 실행합니다.
+2. Run the SDK setup script.

     ```bash
     sudo /opt/microsoft/sdk/servicefabric/common/sdkcommonsetup.sh
     ```

-## Azure 플랫폼 간 CLI 설정
+## <a name="set-up-the-azure-cross-platform-cli"></a>Set up the Azure cross-platform CLI

-[Azure 플랫폼 간 CLI][azure-xplat-cli-github]는 클러스터 및 응용 프로그램을 비롯하여 Service Fabric 엔터티와 상호 작용하기 위한 명령을 포함합니다. 아래의 지침을 계속 진행하기 전에 Node.js에 기반하여 [노드를 설치했는지 확인][install-node]합니다.
+The [Azure cross-platform CLI][azure-xplat-cli-github] includes commands for interacting with Service Fabric entities, including clusters and applications.
+It is based on Node.js so [ensure that you have installed Node][install-node] before proceeding with the instructions below.

-1. 개발 컴퓨터에 GitHub 리포지토리를 복제합니다.
+1. Clone the github repo to your development machine.

     ```bash
     git clone https://github.com/Azure/azure-xplat-cli.git
     ```

-2. NPM(Node Package Manager)을 사용하여 복제된 리포지토리로 전환하고 CLI의 종속성을 설치합니다.
+2. Switch into the cloned repo and install the CLI's dependencies using the Node Package Manager (npm).

     ```bash
     cd azure-xplat-cli
     npm install
     ```

-3. 복제된 bin/azure 폴더에서 /usr/bin/azure 폴더에 symlink를 만들어서 경로에 추가하고 모든 디렉터리에서 사용할 수 있도록 합니다.
+3. Create a symlink from the bin/azure folder of the cloned repo to /usr/bin/azure so that it's added to your path and commands are available from any directory.

     ```bash
     sudo ln -s $(pwd)/bin/azure /usr/bin/azure
     ```

-4. 마지막으로 자동 완성 Service Fabric 명령을 사용하도록 설정합니다.
+4. Finally, enable auto-completion Service Fabric commands.

     ```bash
     azure --completion >> ~/azure.completion.sh